-Construction - All activities up to the commencement of transmission line and substation commissioning • Decommissioning - All activities associated with dismantling and removal of the infrastructure and environmental rehabilitation.
+- Construction All activities up to the commencement of transmission line and switching station commissioning - Operation All aspects from the commencement of commissioning through to, and including operation of the transmission line and switching station - Decommissioning All activities associated with dismantling and removal of the infrastructure and environmental rehabilitation.

-Some hazards are only found in a specific location within the Project corridor.
+Some hazards are only found in a specific location within the Preferred Alignment.
 Therefore the Project corridor has been divided into broad categories within which the characteristics and those of the surrounding environment are uniform (e.g. hilly terrain).